-Course Materials booklet (provided by instructor) Readings posted at desire2learn (D2L)
+Course Materials booklet (provided by instructor) Readings posted on Canvas or by email

 Classroom Protocol

 Eating and drinking in the classroom (except water) is prohibited.

 Students are expected to turn their cell phones off or put them on vibrate mode while in class.
 They are expected not to answer their phones in class.
 Students whose phones disrupt the course and do not stop when requested by the instructor will be referred to the Judicial Affairs Officer of the University.